sagar-jadhav/sagar-jadhav.github.io/_posts/2019-06-16-rescue-todos.markdown

 **Responsibilities**:
 - Make API request to Watson Visual Recognition service with disaster image.
-- Make API request to Server 2 containing information on type of disaster returned from above API call.
+- Make API request to Server 2 with information on type of disaster returned from above API call.

 #### IBM Watson Visual Recognition Service
 Watson service created on IBM Cloud.
-It will determine whether the image is of **Fire** or **Flood** Disaster.
+It will determine whether the image is of type **Fire** or **Flood** Disaster.

 #### Server 2
 Node JS Cloud Foundary App deployed on IBM Cloud.

 **Responsibilities**:
-- Create database entry about disaster in Cloudant database.
+- Add database entry about disaster in Cloudant database.
 - Make API request to Firebase Cloud Messaging server with notification message containing to do's required for survival.
-- Create database entry about victim's status in Cloudant database.
+- Add database entry about victim's status in Cloudant database.

 #### Cloudant NoSql Database service
 Managed Database service created on IBM Cloud.
 It will store information about disaster & victim's information.